Defensive frailties hinder Japan's Brazil ambitions

 Yoichiro Kakitani has emerged as a talented forward more than capable of creating as well as taking chances, and he scored in Brussels.

-He should get playing time in Brazil along with another newcomer, Yuya Osako, and the returning Yoshito Okubo although the experienced Shinji Okazaki is likely to claim the starting striker spot.
+He should get game time in Brazil along with another newcomer, Yuya Osako, although the experienced Shinji Okazaki is likely to claim the starting striker spot.

 Central defender Maya Yoshida has struggled for appearances with English club Southampton this year but had one of his more impressive outings against Belgium alongside Masato Morishige in the heart of the defense.